MarkBuffalo/qr_code_reader/README.md

 # qr_code_reader

 This is a simple QR Code Reader written in rust.
+I wrote it to parse QR Codes taken at Career Fairs such as AISES. https://www.aises.org/

 # Usage: